hww/varp_oscilloscope/README.md

 **OscRenderer** _Renderer of waveforms_

 **OscTrigger** _Class which monitoring one of the channels and can be used to the start/stop acquiring data.
+Every time when trigger connected to channel, the trigger reads the configuration falues from channel.

 ## Channel Names